tinacms/tina.io/content/blog/tinacms-1.4.md

 ### New Content API endpoint

 We have migrated our endpoint to a versioned endpoint.
 This likely does not require any action unless you are using [custom data fetching](/docs/reference/content-api/content-delivery/ "Custom Data Fetching docs").
-If you are using custom data fetching you will have to update the url from `/content/<ClientID>/github/<branch>` to `/<TinaGraphQLVersion>content/<ClientID>/github/<branch>` where TinaGraphQL version in the version of the @tinacms/graphql package.
+If you are using custom data fetching you will have to update the url from `/content/<ClientID>/github/<branch>` to `/<TinaGraphQLVersion>/content/<ClientID>/github/<branch>` where TinaGraphQL version is the "<major>.<minor>" version of the @tinacms/graphql package.
+So if you are using Tina `1.4.3`, the version would be `1.4`